MoSabouni/router-starter/README.md

 |-----------|-------------|
 | `props`   | On object with properties that hold values and/or event handlers function to be used for the View's DOM elements. |

 View functions are used to create and update DOM elements in the service of corresponding Page functions.
-A View function can use application data and event handlers passed through the `props` parameter.
-It can respond to `state` updates by including an `update()` callback function in the object it returns.
+A View function can render application data and add any event handlers passed to it through the `props` parameter.
+It can respond to `state` updates by providing and returning an `update()` callback function through the return object.

 The name of a View function should follow the naming convention **create**_XXX_**View**, where _XXX_ is the name of the View.
 Example: `createAboutView`.

-A View function typically first creates a DOM element that forms the root element of the View.
-Then it add child elements to that root by using its `.innerHTML` property.
+A View function typically first creates a DOM element that represents the root element of the View.
+Then it adds child elements to that root through its `.innerHTML` property.

 > Warning: You should not use `.innerHTML` for production applications.
-There are potential security issues with it's use.
-However, sine you are expected to soon switch to established libraries for building SPAs, e.g. React, this starter repo has decided to opt for the simplicity that `.innerHTML` for defining HTML structures.<br>
+There are potential security issues associated with its use.
+However, since you are expected to soon switch to established libraries, such as React, for building SPAs anyway, this starter repo has opted for the simplicity and convenience that `.innerHTML` offers for defining HTML structures.<br>
 > For more info on the security issues, see [Security considerations](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML#security_considerations) on the MDN web site.

-Here is an example:
+Here is an example of a View function.

 ```js
 // file: src/example/views/aboutView.js